OCC's Nursing Handbook

 7.2 Cancellation of Clinical Due to Weather

 Official notifications of College or campus closings are available through the Emergency Notification System.
-Registration is required to receive this notification.
+Registration of the Emergency Alert System is required to receive this notification.

 If there is official notification of a College-wide closing due to weather or otherwise, clinical classes will also be cancelled.